 All of the kits listed in this guide are excellent options, so it’s hard to go too far wrong.
 It’s making the final decision that’s the hard bit.
 To help you decide, we’ve outlined our top choices, and included tips on which styles each kit will best handle.

-In our opinion, the best beginner kit here is the Gretsch Catalina Club.
+In our opinion, the best beginner kit here is the Gretsch Catalina Club (opens in new tab).
 If you want a kit that will do everything, look no further.
 This is the very top end of entry-level drum kits; it’s high quality, sounds fantastic and is available in sizes to suit any style.
 To call this a ‘beginner’ kit is to do it injustice, you could very well tour with it

-If you’re more concerned with value for money, our suggestion would be the Ludwig Breakbeats.
+If you’re more concerned with value for money, our suggestion would be the Ludwig Breakbeats (opens in new tab).
 These kits are smaller, designed to be easily transportable, but they pack a serious punch.
 The combination of quality build and low price point is an absolute winner, and the smaller sizes make it easier to play for younger drummers.

-Best beginner drum sets: buying advice
+Best beginner drum sets: Product guide